 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-There is no foreign currency transaction during the year.
+The company does not have any foreign currency transaction during the year.

 Interest rate risk